Wilfrid Laurier University: School song

-Laurier's school song is Laurier We'll Praise Thee Ever (originally titled Waterloo We'll Praise Thee Ever).
+Laurier's school song is "Laurier We'll Praise Thee Ever" (originally titled "Waterloo We'll Praise Thee Ever").
 It was written by Maxwell A. Magee in 1938.
-The song was revived in 2005 by the WLU Alumni Choir and the words were adapted to reflect the change from Waterloo College to Wilfrid Laurier University.
+The song was revived in 2005 by the WLU Alumni Choir, and the words were adapted to reflect the change from Waterloo College to Wilfrid Laurier University.

-Students' Union
+Students' union

 The Wilfrid Laurier University Students' Union (WLUSU) represents undergraduate students at both campuses of Wilfrid Laurier University.
 It operates the Fred Nichols Campus Centre in Waterloo as well as the Students' Centre on Laurier's Brantford Campus.
 Wilfrid Laurier University Students' Union's Arms, Supporters, Flag and Badge were registered with the Canadian Heraldic Authority on January 15, 2003.

 WLUSU is funded by undergraduate student fees, and all students are automatically members.
 The Students' Union provides a number of services for students, including bus passes, Direct2U Prescription, emergency response team, food bank, foot patrol, health and dental insurance coverage, the member card, peer-help line, student life line, and tech share.
 The Wilfrid Laurier University Students' Union Clubs and Associations department supports over 130 clubs and associations involving over 3,000 students.
 Clubs and Associations supports all clubs by offering resources and financial support as well as acting as a liaison to the Students' Union and University administration.
-The Students' Union's University Affairs department is responsible for political advocacy at the municipal, provincial, and federal levels of government, with provincial advocacy supported by the Ontario Undergraduate Student Alliance.

 Alumni

 Laurier has over 100,000 graduates from 85 countries.
-Among them are Carolyn A. Wilkins, the first woman appointed Senior Deputy Governor of the Bank of Canada, Paul Heinbecker, Canada's Ambassador to the UN (2000–2004), Bill Downe, CEO of Bank of Montreal (2007–2017) and stock exchange founder Brad Katsuyama.
+Among them are Carolyn A. Wilkins, the first woman appointed senior deputy governor of the Bank of Canada; Paul Heinbecker, Canada's ambassador to the UN (2000–2004); Bill Downe, CEO of Bank of Montreal (2007–2017); and stock exchange founder Brad Katsuyama.

-Greek life

-Laurier has various fraternities and sororities.